-Our experienced team has an excellent reputation for settling complex issues connected with wills, trusts and estates for both charities and individuals.
+Our experienced team has an excellent reputation for advising on complex issues connected with Wills, trusts and estates for both charities and individuals.

-If you are unhappy about the terms of a will or the provisions of an estate - for example, if you believe you have been unfairly excluded from a will or left without reasonable financial provision - there are steps that you can take.
+If you have any concerns about the terms of a will or the provisions of an estate − for example, if you believe you have been unfairly excluded from a will or left without financial provision, there are steps that you can take.

 - Acting for the spouse of a famous artist in relation to the provisions of his Will.